 With passwords, proprietary information, and sensitive client data exposed, the result is a loss of trust and even a loss of business.

-If the security breach is serious enough, the firm could face legal repercussions.
+If the security breach is serious enough, your firm could face legal repercussions.

 Needless to say, invest in cybersecurity; it's a good insurance policy.